 i.
 The idea that God could send and use Gentiles was entirely new to Peter.
 God was expanding Peter’s mind and heart.

 b.
-To summon you to his house, and to hear words from you: The messengers from Cornelius come with an invitation.
-Peter was to go to the house of Cornelius, who wants to hear words from you.
+To summon you to his house, and to hear words from you: The messengers from Cornelius came with an invitation.
+Peter was to go to the house of Cornelius, who wanted to hear words from you.
 Of course, this was an invitation Peter couldn’t pass up – or could he?

 i.
 A Gentile – worse yet, an officer in the Roman army – wanted to hear the gospel from Peter.
 Peter never did anything like this before!
 How will he respond?

 c.
 Then he invited them in and lodged them: We can see the change in Peter’s heart by the way he invited them in and lodged them.
 Lodged them is literally “to entertain as a guest.”
 Peter didn’t just coldly give these Gentiles visitors a room; he entertained them as welcomed guests, and he did this against every custom of the Jewish people of that day.

 i.
 “Normally a Jew would have said, ‘Well, it is nice to meet you, but we need to stay out here in the street.
 You can’t come inside.’
 Or he might have said, ‘If you go down the street a little way, I think you’ll find an inn where you can stay.’
 No orthodox Jew would have invited Gentiles into his house.
 He would not have sat down at the same table with them.
 He would not have had fellowship with them.
 It was forbidden.”
 (Boice)